Author Guidelines

 Writing system

 The systematics of writing consists of the initial section, namely: title; author's identity (without title), abstract, keyword, correspondence address, and e-mail address.
-The main section for articles with a quantitative approach is Introduction (without sub-section), Literature Study (hypothesis development), Research Methods, Results and Discussion, Conclusions (without sub-sections), and References.
+The main section for articles with a quantitative approach is Introduction (without sub-section), Literature Review (hypothesis development), Research Methods, Results and Discussion, Conclusions (without sub-sections), and References.

 The main section for articles with a qualitative approach, namely the introduction (without sub-sections) includes literature Review and hypothesis development, Research methods, Results and Discussion (propositions and research arguments); Conclusions (without sub-sections), and References.